reema0814/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

 ### Task 4: Use delta tables for streaming data

-Delta Lake supports streaming data.
-Delta tables can be a *sink* or a *source* for data streams created using the Spark Structured Streaming API.
-In this example, you'll use a delta table as a sink for some streaming data in a simulated Internet of Things (IoT) scenario.
+In this task, you will use Delta tables to handle streaming data, leveraging their capabilities for real-time data processing.
+Specifically, you will implement a Delta table as a sink for streaming data in a simulated Internet of Things (IoT) scenario, utilizing the Spark Structured Streaming API.

 1. Navigate back to your workspace and open **Load Sales Notebook**.
 Add a new code cell in the notebook.
 Then, in the new cell, add the following code and run it: